michaelgptt/splatgallery/DEPLOY.md

 ---

-## 8. Toward CI/CD — GitHub Actions deploying over SSH
+## 8. Toward CI/CD — GitHub Actions deploying over SSH -- WIP

 The goal you described — "a listener for every merge into `main`" — is exactly a **GitHub Actions workflow triggered on push to `main`**.
 GitHub already watches